sailfish009/goodvibes/RELEASING.md

 Artwork
 -------

-Both svg source files and png files are versioned.
-To update the png files, run `make icons`.
+Both the svg source files and the png files are versioned.
+To rebuild the png files, run:

+	./scripts/images.sh icons